pratyushjain99/Project4-pratyusj/README.md

 c.
 The dashboard displays **formatted** full logs.

 #### 7. Deploy the web service to GitHub Codespaces

+In order to deploy your web application to the cloud using Github Cloudspaces, first make sure you have the basics working.

+a.
+Accept the Github Classroom Assignment that you have been given the URL for.
+You will find a repository with:
+ - A `.devconsole.json` and a `Dockerfile` which define how to create a Docker container, build a suitable software stack, and deploy the ROOT.war web application.
+ - A ROOT.war file which, like in Lab 3, contains a web application that will deployed in the container.
+This is a simple "Hello World!" application.
+ - An identical copy of this `README.md`

+b.
+Click the green <> Code dropdown button, select the Codespaces tab, then click on "Create codspace on master".

 **Information on deploying to GitHub Codespaces will be provided by the Task 1 deadline.**